IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

 Create the service certificate to cover each of the following service hostnames.

-mystore.local
+myInfo.local
-*.mystore.local
+*.myInfo.local

-The ALT wildcard name of *.mystore.local will allow the same certificate to be used for all backend services having a dnsname of mystore.local.
+The ALT wildcard name of *.myInfo.local will allow the same certificate to be used for all backend services having a dnsname of myInfo.local.

 # Self-Signing certificates for development use.